NEWComplete Guide

 Real-World Example

-Real-World Example — Minneapolis, MN: The Andersons replaced their 80% AFUE gas furnace with a 3-ton Bosch IDS 2.0 ducted heat pump (SEER2 18.5, HSPF2 10).
+Real-World Example — Minneapolis, MN: The Andersons replaced their 80% AFUE gas furnace with a 3-ton Bosch IDS 2.0 ducted heat pump (SEER2 18.5, HSPF2 10) installed in 2025.
 Their annual heating + cooling costs dropped from $2,400 to $1,350 — a $1,050 savings.
-With the $2,000 federal tax credit, the system's payback period was under 5 years.
+With the $2,000 federal 25C credit (claimed on their 2025 return before the OBBBA termination), the system's payback period was under 5 years.
+For a 2026 install of the same system, the 25C credit no longer applies; payback from energy savings alone would run ~7–10 years, narrowed by available state/utility rebates and IRA HEAR / HOMES.

 Key Efficiency Ratings Explained